Union Meeting House (Cape Vincent, New York)

 Union Meeting House, also known as the Millens Bay Union Church, is a historic church located at Millens Bay in the Town of Cape Vincent in Jefferson County, New York.
 It was built between 1869 and 1871 as a cooperative Episcopal and Methodist union church, as a mission of St. John's Episcopal Church in the village of Cape Vincent and of the Methodist-Episcopal Church in St. Lawrence.
 It is a one-story wood-frame structure, rectangular in plan, one bay wide and four bays long.
 It features a steeply pitched gable roof and steeple with a six sided spire.
 It can seat about 200 individuals.
-Interdemoninational services are held on Sunday mornings in July and August each summer.
+Interdenominational services are held on Sunday mornings in July and August each summer.

 It was listed on the National Register of Historic Places in 1985.